Search⌘ K

 When a workflow needs to use a tool, the cleanest approach is to give that tool its own dedicated node.
 One node, one tool call, one state field written.

-The alternative is calling tools inside general-purpose nodes that also do other work.
+The alternative is to call tools within general-purpose nodes that also perform other work.
 A node that classifies intent, calls an API, and generates a response is doing three jobs.
 When it fails, there is no clean way to tell which job caused the failure.
 When the tool needs to be replaced, the entire node has to be rewritten.

 Dedicated tool nodes make each job testable in isolation, replaceable without touching other nodes, and observable through the state field they write.